The Ten Best Coffee Shops in Melbourne's CBD

 It isn’t just all food, though — the cafe also has a tight menu of muesli, toast and sandwiches with fillings like wagyu pastrami and chicken and jalapeño.
 You also get a pretty good view out over the traffic of Flinders Street.

-• 4
+4

-Tucked down a CBD lane in a stunning heritage-listed building on Wills Street (just off LaTrobe) in a pocket of the city that’s usually reserved for business only, everything about Operator is unassuming.
+Tucked down a CBD lane in a stunning heritage-listed building on Wills Street (just off LaTrobe) in a pocket of the city that’s usually reserved for business only, everything about Operator25 is unassuming.
 Yet, from the crisp design to the polished brunch and lunch menu, it fits right into its environment and surpasses the likes of other so-so CBD cafes.
-Sealing the deal is the coffee is from Brunswick’s superb Code Black roastery which is served as espresso as well as filter and cold brew.
+Sealing the deal is the coffee is from Brunswick’s superb Code Black roastery which is served as espresso, as well as filter and cold brew.
 If you find yourself at this Melbourne CBD coffee shop in summer, a coffee spritz might be on the menu, too.

-• 3
+3

 Everyday Coffee has long been doling out great coffee in Collingwood and, thankfully, you can now get your hands on its beans in the CBD, too.
 The cafe’s second outpost is located on Little Collins Street with a sleek, understated and effortlessly cool fit-out.
 Bags of Everyday’s beans are available for sale and coffee bits and bobs line the walls if you need to stock up your coffee cupboard at home.

-The Melbourne CBD coffee shop is mostly frequented by office workers slipping out for take aways, but there is a bench seat along the window if you want to sip your coffee in-house (and get your fill of its free sparkling water).
+The Melbourne CBD coffee shop is mostly frequented by office workers slipping out for takeaways, but there is a bench seat along the window if you want to sip your coffee in-house (and get your fill of its free sparkling water).
 Treats come from sister bakery All Are Welcome — you might find babkas, ham-filled croissants, carrot cakes and rhubarb tarts if you’re lucky.

-• 2
+2

 When you’re next walking down Collins Street, be sure to seek out this unassuming little pod of delight.
 Sensory Lab’s space-like cafe has garnered numerous accolades for its curious and artistic aesthetic.
 Wanting to create a ‘calm space away from the hustle of Melbourne’s CBD’, Foolscap Studio has styled a haven for coffee and tea.

 The Melbourne coffee shop is a Swedish-Japanese fusion, combining calmingly minimalist design with spacey vibes for a machine-like feel.
 There are only a few tables for two, and a couple of spots for solo coffee drinkers.
-Here, you can have your coffee any way you like it — your blend will even come with tasting notes, and you even can take home a bag of beans.
+Here, you can have your coffee any way you like it — your blend will even come with tasting notes, and you can take home a bag of beans.
 Small bits of food are available, too, like topped toast and a changing array of cakes on the counter.

-• 1
+1

 Though one of the smallest, Brother Baba Budan has to be one of the most frequented coffee shops in the CBD.
-The Little Bourke Street cafe has just 15 seats inside, so if you’re heading in at coffee peak hour, you’ll have to be lucky to snag a spot.
-Even getting a take away cup tends to be a cosy experience.
+The Little Bourke Street cafe has just 15 seats inside, so if you’re heading in at peak caffeine hour, you’ll have to be lucky to snag a spot.
+Even getting a takeaway cup tends to be a cosy experience.
 But it’s worth it for an expertly made Seven Seeds brew, either as an espresso, filter or nitro brew.
 A small selection of pastries and cakes are available on the counter as well.

 Top image: Dukes Coffee Roasters.